chrisadkin/Argo-Data-Pipeline-Gallery/README.md

 # Prerequisites

-Running the examples in this repo requires access to a Kubernetes cluster to which Argo workflow deployed, refer to the [Argo workflow quick start guide](https://argoproj.github.io/argo-workflows/quick-start/) for the fastest means of deploying Argo workflow.
+Running the examples in this repo requires access to a Kubernetes cluster to which Argo workflow has been deployed, refer to the [Argo workflow quick start guide](https://argoproj.github.io/argo-workflows/quick-start/) for the fastest means of deploying Argo workflow.

 # Available Images